 Livestock Slaughter under Federal Inspection:

-Boxed Beef: Boxed beef cutout values weak to lower on light to moderate demand and offerings.
-Select and Choice rib, round, and loin cuts steady while chuck cuts weak.
-Beef trimmings moderately to sharply higher on good demand and moderate offerings.
+Boxed beef cutout values steady on Choice and lower on Select on light to moderate demand and offerings.
+Select and Choice rib, chuck, and round cuts mostly steady.
+Choice loin cuts firm while Select weak.
+Beef trimmings mostly moderately to sharply higher on moderate demand and light to moderate offerings.